-Two dragons lived in a cave high on a mountain.
+Two dragons lived in a cave at the edge of a cliff.
 Drat was a small red dragon; Graisse was a large silver dragon, and they were mates.
 Unfortunately, despite having more gold than any king or queen, they were not happy dragons.

 One day, Graisse said to Drat: “This cave is too small for our gold.
 I want you to dig me a bigger one!”

 “I’m half your size!”
 Drat replied.
 “You do it, you fat dragon!”